nikspyratos/toybox/README.md

 Principles

+- **Free, both ways**: There's no need to pay anything for this - I build it because I use it!
+You can also do whatever you'd like.
 - **Self-containment**: With minimal extra commands, you should be able to clone this repo and get something running.
 - **Tiny but mighty**: Minimising the different technologies used, using simpler & standardised alternatives to common tools.
 - **Don't reinvent the wheel**: Use as much of the official & unofficial Laravel ecosystem where applicable.
 Use popular (i.e. sustainable, gets regular updates) tools & packages where applicable instead of rewriting boilerplate logic from scratch.
 We're in Laravel, not JS!